 The harvest and kill operation stops plant growth in the HRU.
-The fraction of biomass specified in the land cover's harvest index (in the plant growth database) is removed from the HRU as yield.
+The fraction of biomass specified in the land cover's harvest index (in the plant growth database, see Chapter 14) is removed from the HRU as yield.
 The remaining fraction of plant biomass is converted to residue on the soil surface.